 Avista Corp. received approval from the FERC in April 2006 (conditioned on approval by the state regulatory agencies), the IPUC in June 2006 and the WUTC in February 2007.
-Avista Corp. has also filed for approval from the utility regulators in Oregon and Montana and proceedings are pending in each of these jurisdictions.
+Avista Corp. also filed for approval from the utility regulators in Oregon and Montana and proceedings are pending in each of these jurisdictions.
 The statutory share exchange is subject to the receipt of the remaining regulatory approvals and the satisfaction of other conditions.
-If the statutory share exchange and the implementation of the holding company structure are approved by regulators on terms acceptable to the Company, it may be completed sometime in 2008.
+The Company can not predict when the remaining regulatory approvals will be obtained or if they will be on terms acceptable to the Company.

 The IPUC accepted a stipulation entered into between Avista Corp. and the IPUC Staff that sets forth a variety of conditions, which would serve to segregate the Company's utility operations from the other businesses conducted by the holding company.
 The stipulation would require Avista Corp. to maintain certain common equity levels as part of its capital structure.
 Avista Corp. committed to increase its actual utility common equity component to 35 percent by the end of 2007 and 38 percent by the end of 2008, which is consistent with provisions of the Company's Washington general rate case implemented on January 1, 2006.
 The calculation of the utility equity component is essentially the ratio of Avista Corp.'s total common equity to total capitalization excluding, in each case, Avista Corp.'s investment in Avista Capital.
-The utility equity component was approximately 45 percent as of March 31, 2008.
+The utility equity component was approximately 47 percent as of September 30, 2008.
 In addition, IPUC approval would be required for any dividend from Avista Corp. to the holding company that would reduce utility common equity below 25 percent of total capitalization which, for this purpose, includes long and short-term debt, capitalized lease obligations and preferred and common equity.

 The WUTC accepted a similar stipulation entered into between Avista Corp. and the WUTC staff.
-The stipulation requires Avista Corp. to increase its actual utility common equity component to 40 percent by June 30, 2008.
-In addition, WUTC approval would be required for any dividend from Avista Corp. to the holding company that would reduce utility common equity below 30 percent of total capitalization.
+WUTC approval would be required for any dividend from Avista Corp. to the holding company that would reduce utility common equity below 30 percent of total capitalization.